-The settings above tell the browser not to display a popup for 1 month after it's closed.
+The settings above tell the browser not to display the popup for 1 month after it's closed.

-Remember to Publish or Update your popup to save all of your changes.
+Remember to Publish or Update your popup to save all of your changes and clear your caches.

 I don't want my popup to show on mobile phones. #